zulaihaUKM/HomeBusinessProduct/README.md

 - value : value of each attribute (ie: 1 pack/ 12 months/ 150g)
 - created at : date of product attribute created
 - updated at : date of changes made on product attribute
-> product models table :
+> product variations table : list of variations available for each product
-- id : unique number for each product attribute
+- id : unique number for each product variation
 - product id : unique number of product
+- name : name of product variation (ie: size/ flavour)
+- options : list of product variation (ie: small,medium,big / original,sweet,spicy)
+- images: link of product image
+- created_at: date of product variation created
+- updated_at: date of changes made on the product
+> product models table : detailed information about each product variation
+- id : unique number for each product model
+- product id : unique number of product
-- name :
+- name : name of a variation in a product (ie: 3x spicy)
-- price :
+- price : price of the product
-- stock :
+- stock : number of stock available
-- price before discount :
+- price before discount :  price of the product before discount is applied
-- extinfo : extra information / description about product
+- extinfo : extra information / description about the product model (ie:
 - created at :
 - updated at :
-> product variations table :
-- id : unique number for each product variation
-- product id : unique number of product
-- name :
-- options :
 > product ratings table :
 > product reviews table :
 ## Data Relation